Home > Recipes > Staples > German Whipped Cream (Schlag)

 • Cream – You’ll need chilled heavy cream.

-• Sugar – Icing sugar works best as it dissolves easily but you can also use castor or granulated sugar for this recipe.
+• Sugar – Powdered sugar works best as it dissolves easily but you can also use castor or granulated sugar for this recipe.
 If you prefer a natural sweetener I suggest using maple syrup or stevia.

 Serving

 You can use German whipped cream in a variety of desserts from layered cream cakes such as the popular black forest cake to filling pastries such as German cream puffs (Windbeutel).
-Or simply make a batch of Schlagsahne as a side or topping for your favorite baked goods, dessert, or drinks.
+Or simply make a batch of schlag as a side or topping for your favorite baked goods, dessert, or drinks.
 Here are few examples:

 A waffles in a white plate with whipped cream and fresh berries.